readium/webpub-manifest/modules/transitions.md

 | [transitionForward](#transitionForward-transitionBackward) | Describes the transition to be applied when moving FROM the previous resource TO current resource in reading order  | Transition Object | See [Transition Object](#the-transition-object)  |
 | [transitionBackward](#transitionForward-transitionBackward) | Describes the transition to be applied when moving FROM the current resource TO the previous resource in reading order  | Transition Object | See [Transition Object](#the-transition-object)  |

-### transitionForward, transitionBackward

-Keep in mind that a forward transition is placed on the TARGET resource of the transition.
+Note: Keep in mind that a forward transition is placed on the TARGET resource of the transition.

 ### The Transition Object